ubc-library-rbsc/gillis-2021/pages/labour.md

 <div class="container">
   <div class="row justify-content-center">
     <div class="col-md-8">
-      {% include feature/alert.html text="<small>To read more of what correspondents wrote about the experiences working on beet farms and elsewhere, check out the <a href='https://ubc-library-rbsc.github.io/gillis-2021_ohd/subjects.html?filter=Labour-conditions'>'Labour conditions' tag on the subject visualization page.</a></small>" color="info" align="center"%}
+      {% include feature/alert.html text="<small>To read more of what correspondents wrote about the experiences working on beet farms and elsewhere, check out the <a href='https://ubc-library-rbsc.github.io/gillis-2021_ohd/subjects.html?filter=Labour-conditions'>'Labour conditions' tag on the subject visualization page.</a> You can learn more about the education of our correspondents on the <a href='https://ubc-library-rbsc.github.io/gillis-2021/education.html'>'Education' page.</a></small>" color="info" align="center"%}
     </div>
   </div>
 </div>